Major Bloodnok: Basis of character

 Bloodnok's army career is notable for cowardice and monetary irregularities.
 He was discharged after being found dressed as a woman, although he claimed it was carnival night.

 He is repeatedly implied to be a womaniser.
 A prime example of this is in "Drums Along the Mersey" where he is thrown out of a boat for being caught with the captain's wife.
 Another example is featured in "The Histories of Pliny the Elder", when he says: "You know that saying 'Caesar's wife is above suspicion'?
 Well, I put an end to all that rubbish!"
 Also, in "The Jet-Propelled Guided NAAFI", when Moriarty arrives at his tent to bribe him into blowing up said NAAFI, he catches Bloodnok saying supposedly to a woman he was romancing, "Good night darling, I'll see you later", to which Milligan, playing Throat, replies "Good night, darling".
 In addition, during "Tales of Men's Shirts", he appears obsessed with women, answering a request for a favour with "What's her name?"
+Unique to the character is that he has his own leitmotif, a cheerful pseudo-parade melody which plays when Bloodnok makes his first appearance in an episode.

-Bloodnok was based on the memories of Spike Milligan who remembered an old Colonel who used to come to their shows in Italy.
+Bloodnok was based on the memories of Spike Milligan who remembered an old colonel who used to come to their shows in Italy.
 The Bill Hall Trio (which Milligan was a member of at the time) got friendly with him and also found he was notorious at missing his wallet every time he had to pay for a round of drinks and used to make up probably exaggerated stories of his military experiences.
 Milligan has stated in his memoirs that one night they put the Colonel in the wings, and whenever it got quiet, the Colonel shouted "These boys were at Cassino you know!"
 This probably got the biggest laugh of the night so Milligan brought the Colonel up to the stage to take the applause.
 Milligan was in contact with him up until the Colonel died in 1958.